hienm9/Code-Quiz/README.md

 // create a highscore js file
 // pull out the local storage data of highscores
 // display the high scores

+Credit to https://github.com/jamierachael for great ideas on arragements and solutions.